About The Imperial Hotel

 This laid the foundations for Nick to enter the world of Sommelier competitions both in the UK and Internationally.
 In 1993, he won the Ruinart UK Sommelier of the year competition at the Savoy hotel in London, competing against the top professionals from the capital.
 Nick went on to represent the UK in the world finals in Rio de Janeiro and a European final in Reims.
 These successes have led to the Imperial Hotel enjoying a reputation locally for an excellent wine list as well as superb cooking, whether it be in the 2 AA Rosette Cafe Cru Restaurant or The Terrace.
-Nick and Aileen continue to have very active roles in the day-to-day business.
-They have two daughters, Madeleine who is 28, and is currently working for Morgan Stanley in Canary Wharf in middle office doing corporate actions.
-The younger daughter Heidi, who is 26, works at the Marriott Bristol Royal Hotel.
-Sam the Labrador will be 7 this year - he continues to help on reception, behind the desk, charming all who come in.
+2017, Nick and Aileen were awarded the prestigious EDP Food and Drink Awards Outstanding Achievement Award.

-Great Yarmouth born and bred, Grant, 28, freely admits he wasn't the best student at the local high school.
+Great Yarmouth born and bred, Grant, 30, freely admits he wasn't the best student at the local high school.
 He much preferred his Saturday job at the hotel, cleaning windows and dusting the tops of wardrobes.
 When he left school, Grant started a plumbing course at Great Yarmouth College but it wasn't really what he wanted to do.
 He asked Nick for a full-time job instead.
 But Nick wasn't keen because he really believes that having an education in a subject you're passionate about and which can help you on your way in life is really important.
 So Nick offered Grant a hospitality apprenticeship instead.
 Grant achieved his NVQ level 2 and the rest is history.